veithweilnhammer/veithweilnhammer.github.io/_projects/1_teaching.md

 ---
 layout: page
-title: mechanisms of psychosis
+title: psychosis
-description: how does the brain construct unambiguous conscious experiences from ambiguous data, and how is this related to psychotic symptoms?
+description: what are the mechanisms that construct our experience of reality, and how doe they fail in psychosis?
 img: assets/img/7.jpg
 redirect: https://veithweilnhammer.github.io/assets/reveal/CCN.html
 importance: 1